fenago/katacoda-scenarios/apache-spark/apache-spark-paired-rdd-joins/intro.md

 Welcome to your Apache Spark Lab Exercise!

-In this Lab we will install Spark & Zookeeper.
+In this Lab we will performing joins and actions on Paired RDDs.